User Manual¶

 B3LYP: Built in B3LYP functional (P. J. Stephens, F. J. Devlin, C. F. Chabalowski, and M. J. Frisch, J. Phys.
 Chem.
 98, 11623 (1994) )

-Following functionals use Libxc (version 4.0.4) and can be requested by their popular names:
+Except for the built-in BLYP and B3LYP functionals QUICK makes use of the Libxc density functional library (version 4.0.4).
+The following functionals can be requested by their popular names:

 BP86: BP86 functional (A. D. Becke, Phys.
 Rev. A 38, 3098 (1988), J. P. Perdew, Phys.
 Rev. B 33, 8822 (1986))